Tips and review: diy heart stamps tested

 - Hurts your hand to press it down if you apply the paint on the thick side

 I used the bigger heart shaped cookie cutter to easily cut the foam paper.
 I temporarily glued the foam heart to the bottom of a wooden box I had.
 The surface you glue or tape the foam heart on just needs to be flat.
-If you choose to tape the heart on, you should use double sided tape adhesive like for example.
-There’s also available.
+If you choose to tape the heart on, you should use double sided tape adhesive like this for example.
+There’s also foam paper with sticky back available.
 If you choose to go with that, you don’t need to worry about glue or tape.

 Foam paper scores 3 out of 5